nkopali/NER-cross-dataset/README.md

 For KeBioLM, first download the pre-trained model from [this link](https://drive.google.com/file/d/1kMbTsc9rPpBc-6ezEHjMbQLljW3SUWG9/edit) and place it in the `kebiolm/ner/model` directory.

-To use KebioLM first install the required version of `transformers` and `PyTorch`, and ensure you have Python 3.7 installed:
+To use KebioLM first install the required version of `transformers` and `PyTorch`, and ensure you have Python 3.7 environment installed:

 ```bash
 pip install transformers==3.4.0